Updated: Oct 26, 2022

 "Are you feeling tired, rundown, listless?
 Do you poop out at parties?" - Lucille Ball says it best in this episode of the I Love Lucy show, called Lucy Does a TV Commercial.
-She claims that the answer you is to take a tablespoon full after every meal.
-But, we know that this is not an advised way to destress.
+She claims the answer is to take a tablespoon full after every meal.
+But we know that this is not an advised way to destress.

-But seriously, are you feeling the overwhelm this November?
-Maybe you have a big exam coming up or feeling bogged down with your schedule.
+But seriously, are you feeling overwhelmed this November?
+Maybe you have a big exam coming up or are feeling bogged down with your schedule.
 Then you need to check out these top tips to destress by Kathryn Debois.
-I met Kathryn Debois on Instagram and she is all about preservice teacher well being.
+I met Kathryn Debois on Instagram; she is all about preservice teacher well-being.

 It’s okay to take an hour for yourself every day.
 This hour will go a long way.

 Being an undergrad in college is stressful enough.
-You have to manage school with social life, being away from home, the pressures of the outside world and more.
+You have to manage school with social life, being away from home, the pressures of the outside world, and more.
 Being an undergrad in any education major adds a new layer of stress to the undergrad experience.
-It raises the question of "How does an education undergrad de-stress?"
+It raises the question, "How does an education undergrad de-stress?"

 Here are 10 things that I do to de-stress.

 As future teachers, we are thrown into this amazing field with early morning placements, the pressures of being a teacher, and late classes.
 This means long days and a lot of stress

 Find something you love to do that makes you happy, whether it’s baking, playing a sport, writing, or whatever.
 I love writing, so I journal to de-stress, which does wonders for me.